WikiCloggy/wikiCloggy_cloggy_state_estimator/README.md

 # Training
 If you get more state skeleton data, than just run cloggyNet_trainer.py.
 If you want to add more state, add more state to label in label_maker.py and run.
 Then, add data to created label directories.

+If you want to make skeleton data, than use cloggy_dataset_maker in <https://github.com/WikiCloggy/cloggy_dataset_maker>!